medieval music notation

 This course will be comprised of:

-- 3 live Q&A sessions of 1hour and 15 minutes each conducted biweekly through the first six weeks of the course and will be recorded so that students can access them at any time (total 3 hours and 45 minutes)
+• 3 biweekly live Q&A sessions of 1 hour and 15 minutes each (total 3.5 hours).
+These sessions will also be recorded so that students can access them at any time.

 Schedules and assignments: